CYskes/CYskes/README.md

-- 👋 Hi, I’m @CYskes
+- Hi, I’m @CYskes
-- 👀 I’m interested in learning software development, currently looking into low end and high end.
+- I’m interested in learning software development
-- 🌱 I’m currently learning CPP
+- I’m currently learning C++
-- 💞️ I’m looking to collaborate on beginner projects
+- I’m looking to collaborate on beginner projects and open source
-- 📫 How to reach me
-    - email: connor.yskes@gmail.com

 <!---
 CYskes/CYskes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.